All Episodes

 The country has been led by a tyrannical mob.

-The country is been worked into a frothing frenzy by a tyrannical mob, and they don't care what the bonuses are about.
+The country has been worked into a frothing frenzy by a tyrannical mob.

-All they know is that the bonuses are their money, and that this money is going to people who botched and destroyed the company.
+All they know is that the bonuses are their money and that this money is going to people who botched and destroyed the company.

-That's what the Obama is not exactly the that's not exactly.
+That's what the Obama is.

 I know it's totally untrue, but this is what the administration is putting out.